sudara/alonetone/README.markdown

 * Feeds for iTunes podcasts and offsite flash players

 ## Features wanted

-### Browse All Playlists
-Low hanging fruit, boys and girls!
-Shoulda been a 2008 feature :)

 ### On the fly zip downloads of playlists via nginx mod\_zip
 This is very easy.
 Already implemented on Ramen Music.
 Essentially just is a having a controller generate a text file of filenames that nginx interrupts and uses to construct a zip that's sent back to the client.